Skip links

 You know the decision.

-You just keep negotiating with it.
+You just don’t fully admit it.

 Because the truth is uncomfortable.